moorepants/learn-multibody-dynamics/angular.rst

-If :math:`B` is oriented with respect to :math:`A` and mutually perpendicular unit vectors :math:`\hat{a}_x,\hat{a}_y,\hat{a}_z` are fixed in :math:`A` then there are these general relationships among the unit vectors of each frame:
+If :math:`B` is oriented with respect to :math:`A` and mutually perpendicular unit vectors :math:`\hat{a}_x,\hat{a}_y,\hat{a}_z` are fixed in :math:`A` then there are these general relationships among the unit vectors of each frame (see :ref:`direction-cosine-matrix`):

 .. math::